DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 ## Step 2: Redeeming Gift Cards
 This enables your customers to redeem gift cards.
-The gift email the recipient receives includes a redeem button that links to your redemption page.
+The gift email the recipient receives includes button a button to redeem the gift code which links to your redemption page.
 You simply need to create a page on your store and include the following redemption snippet.
 ```html
 <div class="redemption-widget">